cloudmesh-community/sp20-516-233/chapter/hyperv.md

 is listed under a different name depending on the manufacturer [@hyper-v-requirements].

+## Features

+Hyper-V has two main features, `Hyper-V Management Tools` and `Hyper-V Platform`.
+Withing these two features are two more features.
+The following list shows how the features are structured:

+> * Hyper-V Management Tools
+>   * Hyper-V Platform
+>   * Hyper-V Platform
+> * Hyper-V Platform
+>   * Hyper-V Hypervisor
+>   * Hyper-V Services

 ## Hyper-V management from CMD.EXE

 ### Enable Hyper-V from CMD.EXE